 All offers of admission to the Graduate Degree Program in Biophysics come with a waiver of tuition and stipend support as a research assistant, fellow or trainee.
 Application for admission makes the applicant eligible for each of these forms of University provided support - no separate application for these forms of financial assistance is required.
 Scholarships, fellowships and aid provided through external organizations are subject to the requirements and deadlines of the respective organization.
 Applicants are encouraged to explore and apply for external forms of financial assistance since this may expand the number of research laboratories that can accept the student for the thesis research.
 Graduate students, research assistants, fellows, and trainees at UW-Madison are eligible for health insurance plans offered by the University.
 Both single and family plans are offered at very reasonable cost.
 For more information please contact: firstname.lastname@example.org.

 Applicants will be notified of the admissions committee's decision soon after their on campus recruiting visit.
-In order to receive acceptance into the program, students must participate in the Biophysics recruiting weekend.
-Invitations will be extended in late December for the recruiting visit scheduled for February 16 -18, 2017.
+In order to receive acceptance into the program, students currently in the United States must participate in the Biophysics recruiting weekend.
+Invitations will be extended in late December for the recruiting visit scheduled for January 23-25, 2020.